Vitols999/QMS-WIKI/Ubuntu-18-HowTo.md

 cd ~/GPS
 ```

 ### Installation of needed build packages

 ```
 sudo apt-get install cmake build-essential subversion git qt5-default qttools5-dev libqt5webkit5-dev qtscript5-dev qttools5-dev-tools libgdal-dev libproj-dev libghc-bzlib-dev libgraphics-magick-perl libquazip5-dev libqt5sql5-mysql gdal-bin qtwebengine5-dev
 ```

-**Remark:**
+**Remarks:**

-Starting with version 1.13.0 QMapShack requires PROJ.4 version 5.0.0 or newer.
-To check the PROJ.4 version installed with the above command run
+* Starting with version 1.13.0 QMapShack requires PROJ.4 version 5.0.0 or newer.
+To check the installed PROJ.4 version with the above command run

         pkg-config --modversion proj

     If necessary, an update of the PROJ.4 version can be done as follows:

     * Ensure that SQLite3 is installed on your system.
     * Download the source packages `proj-5.x.0.tar.gz`  (or even `proj-6.0.0.tar.gz`) and `proj-datumgrid-1.8.zip` from the [PROJ.4 download page](https://proj.org/download.html).
     * Follow the [general installation instructions](https://proj.org/install.html#compilation-and-installation-from-source-code) and the [Autotools installation instructions](https://proj.org/install.html#autotools).
     * To install PROJ.4 at the correct location change to the PROJ.4 source folder and call

         ./configure --prefix=/usr
         make
         sudo make install

+* Starting with version 1.15.0 QMapShack requires GDAL version 2.3 or newer.
+To check the installed GDAL installed run

+        gdalinfo --version

+    If necessary, an update of the GDAL version can be done as follows:

+        sudo add-apt-repository ppa:ubuntugis/ppa
+        sudo apt-get update
+        sudo apt-get install gdal-bin

 ### Initial build of Routino
 ```